sjregan/jQuery.AutoLink/README.md

 Linky++
 =====

-Linky++ is a jQuery plugin for linkifying URLs, mentions (for Twitter, Instagram or GitHub) and hashtags (for Twitter); that is, taking plain text references of URLs, mentions and hashtags and turning them to the appropriate links.
-Existing linkified URLs are kept untouched.
+Linky++ is a jQuery plugin for linkifying URLs, mentions (for Twitter, Instagram, GitHub, or a locally hosted site) and hashtags (for Twitter or a locally hosted site).
+It transforms plain text URLs, mentions and hashtags into clickable URLs.

 ## Changes